AdobeDocs/campaign-classic.en/help/message-center/using/transactional-email-with-attachments.md

 >[!NOTE]
 >
 >To avoid performance issue, if you include images downloaded on the fly from a personalized URL as attachment, each image size cannot exceed 100,000 bytes by default.
-The recommended threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).
+This threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

 ## Recommendations {#important-notes}